 - Do not skip breakfast.
 Breakfast is very important.
 A high-fiber breakfast ensures that the function of the intestine gets started and that the intestines keep going.

 - Take care for a good hygiene of the anus and the skin around the anus.
 Wash the skin and the anus well after bowel movement with lukewarm water and don't use soap.
 Dry the skin thoroughly afterwards (pet dry and don't rub) and keep the skin as dry as possible.

 - Wear preferably cotton underwear and no too tight clothing.

 - A hot bath can sometimes help to relieve cramping or increased tension in the anal sphincter.

-Pelvic floor physical therapy can help to relax the pelvic floor muscles.
-The pelvic floor is the group of muscles that ensure one can stop stool and urine and that one can press and pee to get rid of it.
+- Pelvic floor physical therapy can help to relax the pelvic floor muscles.
+The pelvic floor is the group of muscles that ensure you can stop stool and urine and that you can press and pee to get rid of it.